Types of Pet Damage to Area Rugs

 Chewing & Scratching Damage

-For minor chewing and scratching on furniture or upholstery, you can patch the damaged area with rug reweaving and restoration services.
-If the damage is more significant, opt for replacing the furniture entirely or hiring a professional.
+For minor chewing and scratching, you can patch the damaged area with our rug reweaving and restoration services.
+If the damage is more significant, opt for replacing the rug.

 Pet Urine & Stain Damage

-If your pet has had an accident on your rugs, immediate action is crucial.
-Call a professional rug cleaning company for rug odor and stain removal services right away.
-In severe cases, the affected carpet or flooring may need to be replaced.
+If your pet has had an accident on your rug, don’t wait, call us right away for rug odor and stain removal services.
+In severe cases, the affected rug may need to be replaced.

 Health-Related Damages